Shai Hope: International career

 Hope was named in the West Indies' squad for the 2019 Cricket World Cup.
 The International Cricket Council (ICC) named Hope as the key player of the West Indies' squad prior to the tournament.
 On 17 June 2019, in the match against Bangladesh, Hope played in his 100th international match for the West Indies.
 Hope scored 96 runs facing 121 balls with 4 fours and a six against Bangladesh at Taunton, 17 June 2019.

 On 22 December 2019, during the third match against India, Hope became the second-fastest batsman, in terms of innings, to score 3,000 runs in ODIs, doing so in his 67th innings.

 He was later named in the 2019 ICC ODI team of the Year.
 In June 2020, Hope was named in the West Indies' Test squad, for their series against England.
 The Test series was originally scheduled to start in May 2020, but was moved back to July 2020 due to the COVID-19 pandemic.

 On 8 June 2022 Hope went on to score 127 against Pakistan in the first game of a three match ODI series played at the Multan Cricket Stadium.
 In so doing he became the 3rd fastest batsman of all time to compile 4000 runs in one day internationals and the 11th West Indian batsman to accomplish this feat.

 Hope played his 100th ODI match on 24 July 2022, scoring 115 against India in the second match of their bilateral series.
 Hope shared a fourth wicket stand of 117 with Nicholas Pooran but did so in a losing cause.
 He was later bestowed with the honour of being named in the 2022 ICC ODI team of the Year.

+On 21 March 2023, Hope scored 128 not out to spur the Windies to eventually win the second ODI of their 2023 tour of South Africa played at Buffalo Park, East London.
+With this knock he became the second West Indian, after Richie Richardson, to score a century on his ODI captaincy debut.
+Along with Heinrich Klaasen, Hope was later jointly adjudged as the man of the ODI series.

+In December 2023, he scored his 16th ODI century against England in the first game of the three-match series.
+He scored 109 not out off 83 balls to steer his team to a memorable victory.
+In the process, Hope crossed 5000 runs in ODIs, becoming the fastest ever West Indian to reach the mark, equalling the record of Sir Vivian Richards, in his 114th innings, and the 3rd fastest in the world.

+In May 2024, he was named in the West Indies squad for the 2024 ICC Men's T20 World Cup tournament.

 List of international centuries

-Hope has scored two centuries in Test matches and 13 in One Day Internationals.
+Hope has scored two centuries in Test matches and 18 in One Day and 1 in t20Internationals.
 His highest Test score of 147 came against England at Leeds in August 2017.
 His highest ODI score of 170 came against Ireland at Dublin in May 2019.